“What do you mean they’re disputing the charge? They signed a contract!”

 Make Sure Your Membership Agreements Contain Important Information

+I hope that you found this article beneficial.
 As always, we’re here to help.
 If you would like more information about the chargeback process or have any questions, please don’t hesitate to contact Member Solutions Client Services at 888.277.4407.
 We’re happy to assist you.

 Good luck and strive to be chargeback free!